raim-io/hng_backend-task2/README.md

 }
 ```

-Here is a screenshot of postman test for this operation
+Here is a screenshot of a postman test for this operation

 ![Create a person](/assets/postman-test/create-person.png)